 Yang is estimated to have a net worth of $1 million, according to Forbes.

-However, The Wall Street Journal reported in May that his assets are between $834,000 and $2.4 million, which puts him close to Sen. Bernie Sanders -- who Forbes estimates is worth $2.5 million -- but behind some of the other frontrunners.
+However, The Wall Street Journal reported last May that his assets are between $834,000 and $2.4 million, which puts him close to Sen. Bernie Sanders, who Forbes estimates is worth $2.5 million.
+But he is behind some of the other frontrunners.